Final Fantasy XIV: Dawntrail: Gameplay

 The gameplay of Dawntrail largely matches that of the base game.
 Players interact with each other in a persistent world.'
 The two new jobs in Dawntrail are Viper, a dexterous dual-wielding swordsmaster, and Pictomancer, a paint-based mage.
 Vipers can combine their two swords into a stronger two-handed weapon for certain attacks, similar to Zidane from Final Fantasy IX.
 Based on Relm Arrowny's magic in Final Fantasy VI, Pictomancers render their imaginings as painted images, casting both damaging and supportive spells for the party.
 Krile, a recurring member of the Scions, changes her class to Pictomancer in this expansion.
 Director Naoki Yoshida stated that the more recently designed classes, including Viper and Pictomancer, feel "more complete" compared to ones introduced in earlier expansions.
-Additionally, Beastmaster will be added as a "Limited" job in the patch 7.5 cycle, with the same restrictions on player matchmaking as Blue Mage.

-A new Field Operations activity called "Cosmic Exploration" was added in the patch 7.2 cycle.
+A new Field Operations activity called "Cosmic Exploration" was added in patch 7.21.
 Working similarly to Ishgardian Restoration in Shadowbringers, Cosmic Exploration is an instanced gameplay mode that allows players to develop a base of operations on the moon and faraway planets beyond, leveling up their crafting and gathering skills and obtaining unique rewards along the way.
-The first new location, Phaenna, was made available in patch 7.31.
+The first new location, Phaenna, was made available in patch 7.31, while the second, Oizys, was made available in patch 7.41, and the final location, Auxesia, was released in patch 7.51.

-Another Field Operations activity for combat classes called "Occult Crescent" was also introduced in the patch 7.2 cycle.
-Like Eureka and Save the Queen (Bozja) before it in Stormblood and Shadowbringers, respectively, it features what has been described as "old-school" MMORPG gameplay and allows the use of unique actions and spells from "phantom jobs" based on those from Final Fantasy V. Players work together to increase their Knowledge levels, unlock more phantom jobs, and eventually take on a high-tier raid called the Forked Tower, which permits up to 48 players to attempt to overcome it.
+Another Field Operations activity for combat classes called "Occult Crescent" was also introduced in patch 7.25, with the South Horn instance being initially available, followed by the North Horn in patch 7.55.
+Like Eureka and Save the Queen (Bozja) before it in Stormblood and Shadowbringers, respectively, it features what has been described as "old-school" MMORPG gameplay and allows the use of unique actions and spells from "phantom jobs" based on those from Final Fantasy V. Players work together to increase their Knowledge levels, unlock more phantom jobs, and eventually take on high-tier raids called the Forked Towers, which permits up to 48 players to attempt to overcome them.